angular/angular-ja/aio-ja/content/guide/template-syntax.md

 ### The non-null assertion operator ( `!` )

 As of Typescript 2.0, you can enforce [strict null checking](http://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-0.html "Strict null checking in TypeScript") with the `--strictNullChecks` flag.
-TypeScript then ensures that no variable is unintentionally null or undefined.
+TypeScript then ensures that no variable is unintentionally `null` or `undefined`.

 In this mode, typed variables disallow `null` and `undefined` by default.
 The type checker throws an error if you leave a variable unassigned or try to assign `null` or `undefined` to a variable whose type disallows `null` and `undefined`.

-The type checker also throws an error if it can't determine whether a variable will be `null` or undefined at runtime.
+The type checker also throws an error if it can't determine whether a variable will be `null` or `undefined` at runtime.
 You tell the type checker not to throw an error by applying the postfix
 [non-null assertion operator, !](http://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-0.html#non-null-assertion-operator "Non-null assertion operator").

 The Angular non-null assertion operator, `!`, serves the same purpose in